-To support exploration of film and media arts, we produce the Available Light Film Festival every February, Canada's largest feature film festival north of 60.
+To support exploration of cinema and media arts, we produce the Available Light Film Festival every February, Canada's largest feature film festival north of 60.
 It is a feast of contemporary Canadian and International cinema whose success has brought audiences and creators together from well beyond our territory.
 We also commission works from filmmakers and other media artists that are presented during the festival and in site-specific gallery installations.

-The Available Light Cinema series allow the festival experience to carry on year round by offering festival films of all genres every month with state-of-the-art projection and excellent sound on the biggest screen in the Yukon.
+The Available Light Cinema series allows the festival experience to carry on year round by offering festival films of all genres every month with state-of-the-art projection and excellent sound on the biggest screen in the Yukon.

 To provide an opportunity for our members to network, we host a number of events year-round for our members and the public.
 Also, we have a very inviting space open to members who want to come work on their media art projects.

 We take pride in working in partnership with many community organizations and events to promote media art and filmmaking through the territory.
 We are members of the Independent Media Arts Alliance, a National network of media art organizations that share the same passion of bringing independent media arts to all audiences.